francosopo/music-creation-library/README.md

 i.build_melody("my_slow_melody")
 ```

-For more info, see the example.py file
+For more info, see the example.py file inside examples folder

 Enjoy.